infotel4iarc/CanReg5-RestAPI/readme.md

 This access link can be changed with `spring.h2.console.path` in properties.

+Data imported are stored in the holding database.
+For more information, please check the section about [import data in a holding database](#import-the-data-in-a-holding-database).

 # Swagger UI

 The Swagger can be accessed using the following link: